elijahfm/simpleit/README.md

 2. Provides self-help content right next to actionable scripts
 3. Ensures safer script execution by being offline and local-only

+## Process
+   ### Node.js Backend
+   The app runs a local Express.js server that:
+   1. Serves static frontend files (```index.html```, CSS, JS, help docs)
+   2. Accepts HTTP requests from the frontend (e.g., to run Python scripts)
+   3. Uses ```child_process``` to securely execute Python scripts when triggered
+   ### Python Scipts
+   Python is used to interact with the OS because of its cross-platform capabilities and access to system-level features.
+Each script handles one task, such as clearing Teams or Office caches, or starting Windows Update.
+   - Python scripts live in ```src/python/```
+   ### Frontend (HTML/JS)
+   - ```index.html``` provides a simple interface with buttons and help articles.
+   - ```app.js``` contains JavaScript that listens for user clicks and sends fetch requests to the backend (e.g., ```/run-script?name=clear_teams_cache.py```).

+## Design Reason
+   ### JavaScript Frontend → Python Backend Bridge
+   JavaScript cannot execute system-level commands directly for security reasons.
+Instead, the frontend sends a message to the Node backend, which runs the appropriate Python script using ```child_process.spawn```.
+   - Keeps security boundaries clear
+   - Makes frontend and backend responsibilities distinct
+   - Lets us use Python’s powerful system tools without exposing them directly to the browser
+   ### Chrome Cache Script – API Cache Only
+   The script for clearing Chrome's cache is limited to **API cache only**.
+This is intentional:
+   - Full Chrome cache clearing would require interfering with user-level profiles, which poses privacy and security risks.
+   - API cache clearing targets only specific app-related cache files (e.g., related to web apps or service workers).
+   - This tradeoff allows basic troubleshooting without compromising user data.

 ## Setup and Usage

 - Requirements